pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

                 - Update the firstChunkStartOffset to 0.
 Derived from "E-1-[O]-0" part in file name.
                 - Update the lastChunkStartOffset to 0. (first and last chunks are same.)

+        This is how the resulting put command would look like:

+        table-segment put _system/containers/storage_metadata_3 127.0.1.1 _system/_tables/completedTransactionsBatch-0$attributes.index key=_system/_tables/completedTransactionsBatch-0$attributes.index;version=1654241463251;metadataType=SegmentMetadata;name=_system/_tables/completedTransactionsBatch-0$attributes.index;length=458;chunkCount=1;startOffset=0;status=1;maxRollingLength=128767;firstChunk=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.7a9a16d4-cab6-4e5d-9173-d441d9656149;lastChunk=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.7a9a16d4-cab6-4e5d-9173-d441d9656149;lastModified=0;firstChunkStartOffset=0;lastChunkStartOffset=0;ownerEpoch=1
+     ```

      f) We have updated the Attribute Index Segment metadata with the chunk files and their other attributes.
 Next step is to create the Chunk Metadata itself.
         Perform a put for the Attribute Index chunk we have in 6a.
         This is how the put/create command would look:

+     ```
+                table-segment put <qualified-table-segment-name> <segmentstore-endpoint> <key> <value>

-                table-segment put _system/_containers/storage_metadata_3 _system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b key=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b;version=1654199182158;metadataType=ChunkMetadata;name=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b;length=13003178;nextChunk=null;status=1
+                table-segment put _system/containers/storage_metadata_3 _system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.7a9a16d4-cab6-4e5d-9173-d441d9656149 key=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.7a9a16d4-cab6-4e5d-9173-d441d9656149;version=1654199182158;metadataType=ChunkMetadata;name=_system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.7a9a16d4-cab6-4e5d-9173-d441d9656149;length=13003178;nextChunk=null;status=1

                 One would enter the following fields to create the metadata:

-                --key=chunk file name
+                   --key = chunk file name
-                --version= a random long number can be put in --name = chunk file name
+                   --version = a random long number can be put in --name = chunk file name
                    --length = length of the chunk file --nextChunk = null (as there is only one chunk)

                 Note: In case of multiple chunks, one would have to create a "put"  for each chunk after identifying the sequence of chunks based on the offsets in their name.
+     ```

 7) Restart Segment Store.
 Upon restarting one should not see a "DataCorruptionException" in the Segment Store logs.
-One can even perform a Table Segment `get-info` command and check if the number of keys increase to see if the writes after ther repair are going through.
+One can even perform a Table Segment `get-info` command and check if the number of keys increase to see if the writes after the repair are going through.